pianobooster/PianoBooster/doc/faq.md

 was deliberately being run ahead of your playing).
 The use of the latency fix is less than ideal and so the **best** solution is to change to different realtime sound generator that has a low latency delay.

+Optional workaround: Try using a real time kernel.

 ## What value should I use for the latency fix?